 Unfortunately, certain silicones can be hard to wash out, resulting in residue buildups that could cause further issues.
-Indeed, researchers have classified silicones into three groups according to their ability to be removed with water.
+Indeed, researchers have classified silicones into three groups according to their ability to wane off with water.

-If you are looking to avoid the problematic effects caused by this ingredient, steer clear of those belonging to the stubborn group, such as dimethicone.
+To minimise any potential negative side effects, you may want to bypass those silicones classified as stubborn, such as dimethicone.
 Instead, opt for those easy-to-rinse ones, and you can sit back enjoying the benefits of your hairstyling products.

 Proteins and alcohols

-Although hairstyling products are for styling purposes, you may want to acknowledge the protein contents and short-chain alcohols lying in them.
+Although hairstyling products are for styling purposes, you may want to acknowledge the protein contents and short-chain alcohols contents.

-Protein-rich products, which are the most common in “quick drying” protein gel formulas, support the cuticle by filling up broken spaces and adding structure to the entire length of the hair strand.
-That said, overusing them can cause protein overload, resulting in breakage due to hair dryness.
+Protein-rich products, the most common in “quick drying” protein gel formulas, provide structural support to the hair strand by filling broken spaces.
+However, excessive use of such products can lead to protein overload, resulting in breakage due to hair dryness.

-Yet, due to their drying characteristics, they may cause roughness for cuticles.
-As these alcohols simultaneously remove oil and water from the hair shaft, they induce the potential problem of hair dryness and frizziness.
+Yet, due to their drying characteristics, drying alcohols may cause dehydration issues for cuticles.
+Stripping away oil and water from the hair shaft, these ingredients have the potential to cause dryness and frizz.

 Quick Tips For Effective Use Of Your Styling Aids

-Pay more attention to the right amount of hair styling products in your daily use.
+4. Also, pay more attention to the right amount of hair styling products in your daily use.
 A little can go a long way.
-You should avoid applying too much at the early stage since you can add more later until achieving the hairstyle you want.
-Putting it on bit by bit in several applications is desirable and more manageable.

 The information we provide is not intended to mitigate, prevent, treat, cure or diagnose any disease or condition.
 If you have any concerns about your health, please consult your doctor.